 Halloween: Combining Two Worlds

 Halloween is a combination of two worlds on several levels.
-It is a mix of pagan and Christian; the living and the dead; ancient and modern civilizations; folklore and history.
-The origin of Halloween dates back to ancient times to the Celtic festival of Samhain.
-This pagan celebration marked the end of the harvest season.
-It was the end of the “bright half” of the year, known as Beltane, and the beginning of the "dark half," Samhain.
+It is a mixture of pagan and Christian, the living and the dead, ancient and modern civilizations, folklore and history.
+The origins of Halloween date to the ancient Celtic festival of Samhain.
+This pagan celebration marked the end of the harvest season, i.e., the “bright half” of the year that began at Beltane.
+Samhain was the final hurrah before the beginning of “dark half.”

-Trick-or-treating began with the medieval tradition of "souling."
-In Ireland and Britain, children of the poor would go door-to-door offering to sing a song or offer a prayer for a departed soul in exchange for food.
-The treat was a "soul cake," flattened bread containing fruit.
-Variations on this practice were scattered throughout western Europe as far south as Italy.
-William Shakespeare made reference to the practice of souling in his play Two Gentlemen of Verona in Act II, Scene 1, when the character of Speed says, "to speak puling, like a beggar at Hallowmas."
+Trick-or-treating is derived from the Medieval tradition of “souling,” wherein the children of the poor in England and Ireland would go door-to-door offering to sing a song or offer a prayer for a departed soul in exchange for food.
+The treat was a “soul cake,” which, in the beginning, consisted of flattened bread containing fruit.
+Variations on this practice spread throughout western Europe as far south as Italy.
+Shakespeare made reference to the practice of souling in his play Two Gentlemen of Verona in Act II, Scene 1, whenin the character of Speed says, “to speak puling, like a beggar at Hallowmas.”

 Source: Cynthia Collins, The Los Vegas Guardian-Express, October 27, 2013.